 - 3 TBS of sesame seeds

-- Combine all ingredients except the sesame seeds into a re-sealable plastic bag and marinade for 30 minutes.
+Combine all ingredients except the sesame seeds into a re-sealable plastic bag and marinate for 30 minutes.

-- Using a pair of tongs wipe the grill grates with an paper towel thats had a few TBS of vegetable oil applied.
+Using a pair of tongs wipe the grill grates with a paper towel that's had a few TBS of vegetable oil applied.